Mississippi highway collapses, 2 killed, at least 10 injured

 Robertson believes the torrential amount of rain may have caused the roadway to collapse, adding that drivers may not have seen the roadway in front of them was impassable.

-The identities and conditions of the of those involved in the accident have not yet been released.
+The identities and conditions of those involved in the accident have not yet been released.